Greek market recovers some poise, but banks hammered again

 He did not elaborate and it was not immediately clear what level of agreement he was referring to.

-It has been estimated by both the banks themselves and the creditors that between 10 billion and 25 billion euros is needed to recapitalise Greek banks.
+It has been estimated by both the banks themselves and the creditors that between 10 billion and 25 billion euros ($11 billion-27.5 billion) is needed to recapitalizes Greek banks.

 The economy, meanwhile, has reversed course and is heading back into recession.